treolabs/treocore/README.md

 4. Install TreoCore by following installation wizard in web interface.
 Just go to http://YOUR_PROJECT/

 ### License
 TreoCore is published under the GNU GPLv3 [license](LICENSE.txt).

 ### Support

-TreoCore is a developed and supported by [TreoLabs GmbH](https://treolabs.com/).
+- TreoCore is a developed and supported by [TreoLabs GmbH](https://treolabs.com/).
+- Feel free to join [our Community](https://community.treolabs.com/)
+- To contact us please visit [our Website](https://treolabs.com/)